End the day in the company of the song writing masters of country, folk and rock'n'roll

 A selection of the best in jazz music with John Hellings.

-Seonaid Aitken presents jazz from the banks of the Clyde.
+Seonaid Aitken presents jazz from across the sub-genres

 Paul Miller plays a classy mix of Sweet Soul and Smooth Jazz.